Architecture

 Request Flow

-2. The Agent adds the user's message to the conversation history.
+Agentadds the user's message to the conversation history. - The

-8. The result of the execution is returned to the Agent.
+Runtimeexecutes the action (e.g., anlscommand in the Docker container). - The result of the execution is returned to the